Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 }
 ```

-Finally, there is an optional method in the `Clone` trait called `clone_from`.
-Its optional because there is a default
-implementation built into the trait itself but, again, allows you to override it in case you want to do something like
-provide more efficient memory allocation.

-In order to derive `Copy`, not only must your type be made from only other types that implement `Copy`, but your type
-must also implement `Clone`.
+In order to derive `Copy`, not only must your type be made from only other types that implement `Copy`, but your type must also implement `Clone`.

 ```rust
 #[derive(Copy, Clone, PartialEq, Debug)]